ISISComputingGroup/lewis-ess/README.md

 - LEVITATE*: Levitate disc if it's not levitated
 - DELEVITATE*: Delevitate disc if possible

 The commands marked with a * are not implemented yet.
-There are however two additional commands, INTERLOCK and RELEASE.
-INTERLOCK takes the chopper from the initial `init` state to the `stopped` state, RELEASE does the opposite.
-This behavior will likely change soon.
+There are however two additional commands, INIT and DEINIT.
+INIT takes the chopper from the initial `init` state to the `stopped` state, DEINIT does the opposite.

 ## Additional tools